coderefinery/handsonscicomp/source/about.rst

 * It can (in the future) be used as a self-study course to bridge the gap between academic study and independent research.

-* You do not have to enroll on this course unless you wish to be graded.
+* You do not have to enroll in this course unless you wish to be graded.

 Hands-on Scientific Computing is a course born out of Aalto University Science-IT, `CodeRefinery <https://coderefinery.org>`__, and many